astrandb/ajax-security-hass/README.md

 ## ⚠️ Disclaimer

 This integration is **not officially affiliated** with Ajax Systems.
-It uses the official Ajax Cloud API but is an independent project.

-The integration accesses your Ajax account using your credentials.
-Your credentials are only used to authenticate with Ajax servers and are not stored or transmitted anywhere else.

 ## 💰 Support the Project